Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Introduction

-Addressing this missing data problem is difficult as there may exist unobserved confounders that affect both the selection decision and the outcome.
-Judges' pretrial release decisions and loan applicants' decisions to accept offered loan terms likely depend on additional private information that is not fully captured by observed covariates.
-Naively ignoring such unobserved confounding would lead to inaccurate predictions and misleading evaluations of predictive algorithms.\footnote{While there exists methods for designing and evaluating predictive algorithms in computer science from selectively observed data \citep[e.g.,][]{Coston(20)-Evaluation, CostonEtAl(21)-Rashomon, MishlerEtAl(21), mishler2021fade, guerdan2023counterfactual}, they tackle this challenge under the strong assumption that the historical selection decision was unconfounded conditional on observed covariates.} While empirical researchers recognize this challenge, existing solutions are limited.
-For example, they often rely on heuristics for imputing missing data based on observed outcomes among selected units, proxy outcomes \citep[][]{ChouldechovaEtAl(18), BlattnerNelson(21), MullainathanObermeyer(21)}, or instrumental variable strategies tailored to particular evaluation estimands \citep[][]{lakkaraju2017selective, KLLLM(18), ArnoldDobbieHull(20)-discrimination_alg, AngelovaEtAl(22)}.
+The selective labels problem creates an identification challenge under unobserved confounding--when selected and unselected units differ in ways not captured by observed covariates.
+Judges may release defendants based on courtroom interactions not in administrative data; loan applicants may accept offers based on competing credit options unavailable to researchers.
+Ignoring unobserved confounding leads to inaccurate predictions and misleading evaluations of predictive algorithms.\footnote{While there exists methods for designing and evaluating predictive algorithms in computer science from selectively observed data \citep[e.g.,][]{Coston(20)-Evaluation, CostonEtAl(21)-Rashomon, MishlerEtAl(21), mishler2021fade, guerdan2023counterfactual}, they tackle this challenge assuming that the historical selection decision was unconfounded conditional on observed covariates.} Existing solutions are limited.
+Applied researchers rely on informal heuristics---imputing missing outcomes using proxy variables \citep[][]{ChouldechovaEtAl(18), BlattnerNelson(21), MullainathanObermeyer(21)} or applying ad-hoc adjustments to observed outcomes among selected units.
+Recent work uses instrumental variables but typically focuses on specific estimands \citep[][]{lakkaraju2017selective, ArnoldDobbieHull(20)-discrimination_alg} or predictive algorithms that are linear in covariates \citep[][]{ArnoldEtAl(24)}.

-In this paper, we develop methods for the robust design and evaluation of predictive algorithms in selectively observed data under unobserved confounding.
-Building on \cite{Manski(89), Manski(94)-SampleSelectionBounds}, we consider a general class of restrictions on the extent to which the outcome of interest can differ on average between unselected and selected units conditional on observed covariates and identified nuisance parameters.
-Such restrictions formalize a wide variety of popular empirical strategies for addressing unobserved confounding and partially identify a large class of predictive estimands found in applied research studying predictive algorithms.
-We then develop debiased machine learning estimators for the bounds on these quantities.
-Our framework produces informative bounds by incorporating observed covariates flexibly in our identifying assumptions and efficiently in our estimation procedures.
+We develop a framework for robust design and evaluation of predictive algorithms under unobserved confounding.
+We bound how much outcomes may differ between selected and unselected units with the same observed characteristics.
+These bounds formalize common empirical strategies --- including proxy outcomes and instrumental variables --- and partially identify key predictive estimands such as conditional likelihoods, mean square error, calibration, and true/false positive rates.
+Our estimation approach works across multiple bounding strategies and performance measures, flexibly incorporating machine learning methods.